-Revellers descend on Dorset village for unauthorised rave
+Revellers descend on Dorset village for illegal rave

 Posting on Facebook, Dorset Police said it was in contact with the landowner.

-The force said: "We would like to send a direct message to those at the event, you are trespassing, please leave and go home immediately,"
+The force said: "We would like to send a direct message to those at the event, you are trespassing, please leave and go home immediately."

+Local councillor Cherry Brooks said she could hear the rave at her home in East Stoke, which is more than three miles away.

+She said there were lots of cars parked in the area and she had heard a police helicopter flying low above the village.

 Follow BBC South on Facebook, Twitter, or Instagram.
 Send your story ideas to south.newsonline@bbc.co.uk